To More Inquiry

 The festival Ugadi is celebrated in the Andhra Pradesh state of India in the Hindu month of Chaitra and as per the Gregorian calendar in March/April month.
 Ugadi means the beginning of the new age.
 This festival welcomes the Telugu New Year, the beginning of the Hindu Lunar calendar.
 This festival is witnessed with harmony and joy marking the beginning of a New Year when the buds bloom and blossom.
 Ugadi festival starts with a holy, oil bath after which people wear new clothes.

 The women make beautiful rangolis.
-Mango leaves are used to decorate the entrance of homes and shops.
+Mango leaves are used to decorate the entrances of homes and shops.
 The people pay a visit to the temples to seek blessings for wealth and prosperity.
 The festival Ugadi celebrates the aroma of raw mangoes.
 Raw mango is the main ingredient of the Ugadi Pachadi- a special festive dish of the Telugu community.
 Enjoy some delicacies like- Atukulu Payasam, Bellam Garelu, Semiya Payasam, Pappu Pulusu and Vankaya Batani.
 So make sure to become a part of this splendid festival.

 6. Mysore Dasara

 Dasara is celebrated with great enthusiasm in Mysore, Karnataka.
-It can be witnessed on the tenth day of the Hindu month of Ashvin that falls in September or October according to the Gregorian calendar.
+It can be witnessed on the tenth day of the Hindu month of Ashvin which falls in September or October according to the Gregorian calendar.
 Dasara is the festival that marks the victory of good or evil and is one of the most famous festivals in India.
 As per Hindu mythology, Goddess Chamundeshwari killed the demon Mahishasura.

 This festival is for 10 days in Mysore.
 It starts with 9 nights called Navaratri and the last day is called Vijaydashmi.
 Be a part of this festival and witness the Jamboo Savari- a parade of beautifully adorned elephants that carry the idol of Goddess Chamundeshwari.
-The elephants are accompanied by dance, music and folklore.
+The elephants are accompanied by dance, music, and folklore.

-The major attraction of the is festival is the Mysore Palace that is illuminated with almost 1 lakh bulbs daily in the evening and the special durbar where the royal sword is worshipped.
+The major attraction of the festival is the Mysore Palace which is illuminated with almost 1 lakh bulbs daily in the evening and the special durbar where the royal sword is worshipped.
 Mysore city celebrates this festival with great pomp and show.
 So make sure to visit Mysore at the time of this festival and be a part of the grand celebration.

 7. Chithirai Thiruvizha, Madurai

-Chithirai Thiruvizha is celebrated in Tamil Nadu in the Tamil month of Chitirai, in the April month as per the Gregorian calendar.
+Chithirai Thiruvizha is celebrated in Tamil Nadu in the Tamil month of Chitirai, in April month as per the Gregorian calendar.
 This festival is the longest festival in the world that is celebrated for a month.
 The 15 days of this amazing festival celebrate the coronation of goddess Meenakshi and the next 15 days celebrate the journey of Lord Azhagar from Kallazhagar temple in the Alagar Koyil to Madurai.
 Numerous devotees visit Madurai to become part of this most celebrated festival.

-One can witness the flag hoisting by the chief priest, the coronation ceremony and the grand celebration of the marriage of goddess Meenakshi with Lord shiva.
+One can witness the flag hoisting by the chief priest, the coronation ceremony, and the grand celebration of the marriage of goddess Meenakshi with Lord Shiva.
 Make sure to plan a trip to Madhuri at the time of this superb festival.

 8. Vishu, Kerala

 Vishu is the traditional New Year celebration for the people of Kerala state that is witnessed during April month.
-The major highlight of this festival is the Vishupadakkam that means to burst crackers and decorated the house with beautiful lights and candles.
+The major highlight of this festival is Vishupadakkam which means to burst crackers and decorate the house with beautiful lights and candles.
 The first day of this festival begins with the Vishukani to the Vishu sight for which the arrangements of special articles- raw rice, fresh lemon, golden cucumber, coconut, jackfruit, Kanmashi Kajal, betel and other items that signify prosperity are made in a bell metal vessel known as Uruli.

-As per the legends, the demon king Ravana did not allow the Sun god to rise from the east direction so after the death of Ravana on the Vishu day the sun god started to rise from the east and thus the Hindus of Kerala commemorate the return of sun god.
+As per the legends, the demon king Ravana did not allow the Sun god to rise from the east direction so after the death of Ravana on Vishu day the sun god started to rise from the east and thus the Hindus of Kerala commemorate the return of sun god.
 One can see a ritual of gifting money to each other called- Vishukkaineetam.

 Children just love to enjoy bursting crackers and lightening the candles to celebrate this auspicious festival.
 People are seen visiting the temple to worship with traditional Chandana or sandal paste that is applied on their forehead.
 There is a tradition of buying new clothes and this tradition is known as Puthukodi or Vishukodi.
 Two dishes are prepared during this festival are- Vishu Kanji and Vishu Katta.
 There is one more dish that is prepared- Thoram.